chengyawlow/PCANet_PLUS/README.md

 	****************************************.

-	To reproduce the reported results (for FERET dataset):
+        To reproduce the reported results (for FERET dataset), please run FERET_PCANet_PLUS_MAIN.

-	1. Unzip all files

-	2. Run FERET_PCANet_PLUS_MAIN_ONLINE

 	Please use only the FERET dataset, i.e., "FERET_I_128_128.mat", shared in this folder.